for tutors and prospective tutors…

 Face-to ‑face contact courses are the core of U3A but here are some quite powerful and flexible ways of getting a course message across using the online resources of this website and by using video meetings.
 I am happy to work with interested tutors by phone, email and Zoom to tutor people.
 You don’t need high level computer skills.
 Tutors can manage their own web page on this site and display a wide range of resources.

-John Travers, Web manager
+John Travers, Web Manager

 Contact: email@example.com ph 0427282748

-- Web pages
+- Magazine type web pages

-- Skype/Zoom, video meetings
+- Zoom Video meetings

 Voice recordings are very easy these days.
 A mobile phone has good quality recording facility as does an iPad.
 If this suits you I would suggest making a series of about 2 minute recordings, maybe in conjunction with text and images.
 Audio can be much more expressive than text and can relate to on the screen images.
-Play the example below.
+Play the example above.